Jrc356/microk8s-cluster/README.md

 4. ...
 5. profit

+## Kubectl Setup

+I was a bit too lazy to figure out a nice way of doing this with ansible... maybe I'll come back to that.
+So instead I did the following:

+1. ssh into a node - `ssh microk8s@10.0.0.203`
+2. run `microk8s config > kubeconfig.yml`
+3. copy to my local machine: `scp microk8s@10.0.0.203:/home/microk8s/kubeconfig.yml kubeconfig.yml`
+4. then nitpicked the sections I needed into my existing kubeconfig

 [^1]: From a quick search, I found [this issue](https://github.com/canonical/microk8s/issues/319) mentioning that the minimum specs for a microk8s node seems to be 1 CPU, 1 GB Memory, and 3 GB of storage.
 My numbers were chosen on a whim :sparkles: